Healthy Low-Fat Diets For Dogs With Special Dietary Needs

 2.5 percent fat @ 1,000 kcal/kg

 10 percent fat @ 4,000 kcal/kg

 Vegetarian diets are sometimes recommended to provide a low-fat diet.
 I do not advise feeding your dog a vegetarian diet, whether commercial or homemade.
-See “Have Dinner In,” Whole Dog Journal April 2007, for more information on how such a diet can lead to serious nutritional deficiencies.
+See “Have Dinner In,” (WDJ, April 2007) for more information on how such a diet can lead to serious nutritional deficiencies.